shijianasdf/clintable/cran-comments.md

 ## Resubmission Updates

-Thank you for taking the time to review my package submission (previous submission date 2019-05-06).
+Thank you for taking the time to review my package submission (previous submission date 2019-05-08).
 The following updates have been in response to the CRAN review.

-* There were two internal functions that were mistakenly exported (`create_header()` and `%T>%`).
-These functions no longer appear in the NAMESPACE.
+* The dontrun tag has been replaced with donttest in *.Rd files

+* The package title is now in title case

+* For unexported function examples in documentation, `gtsummary:::` has been prepended to each function call

 ## Test environments